vedanshsood/Incremental-Learning-Model-For-Hardware-Software-specification/README.md

 This is a very basic model to understand the terms and process of making Online Learning model.
 In this model the test data is added in the end to the training data to improve the accuracy of our Naive-bayes model.
 We use River Module for online learning model.

+If the Notebook is not rendering on Github, You can use NBviewer to view this notebook.
+Just go to NBviewer and paste this link : https://github.com/vedanshsood/Incremental-Learning-Model-For-Hardware-Software-specification/blob/main/Online_ML.ipynb